ABOUT US

 EMILY RENSHAW-KIDD

-Artistic & Musical Director
+Trust Artistic Director & Musical Director of Canterbury Cantata

 Originally from the Isle of Wight, Emily Renshaw-Kidd graduated from Canterbury Christ Church University as a Bachelor of Music in 2000 and gained an overall distinction as a Master of Music in 2003.